MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ```
 Numbers placed in the header rows act as column index references, allowing the same formula to populate the entire dashboard without manually adjusting column numbers.

+This high-level report serves as the starting point for analysis, while the second report enables deeper exploration at category and store level.